-Wechat group platforms should build new credit rating and blacklist systems
+- Wechat group platforms should build new credit rating and blacklist systems

 Online group chat service providers are encouraged to verify the identities of users in all groups, clarify individual users’ responsibilities, manage online information and keep group chat logs stored for no less than six months.
-CAC also suggested messaging apps set up a credibility rating and blacklist system, similar to the one currently in place for Alipay.
+CAC also suggested messaging apps set up a credit rating and blacklist system, similar to the one currently in place for Alipay.
 Group chat services will be provided in accordance with their credit ratings, and supervision by the public is also encouraged to help better supervise the group chats.

 What kind of contents are forbidden and can not be posted

-    In line with the regulations, even users most used by the Chinese has its own rules and there are also limits to what can be published, as some contents are illegal content
+In line with the regulations, even users most used by the Chinese has their own rules and there are also limits to what can be published, as some contents are illegal content

 Below is a list of what content cannot be as illegal.
 A content should :

 - Not infringe.
 Copyright and trademark infringement are obviously against the rules, but also under this rule’s umbrella is the banishment of fake accounts.
 This falls in line with Weibo’s cleanup of 60,000 “misleading” accounts last year, including celebrity impersonation and parody accounts.
 Plagiarism, libel, protection of corporate trade secrets, and invasion of privacy also fall under this rule.

 - Not be erotic.
 No sending porn or sexually suggestive content in order to attract users.